-VERY IMPORTANT: THIS IS NOT A CLOSED COURSE.
-You will be sharing the road with other vehicles.
-The motoring public does not always share in your enthusiasms and efforts during the bike tour.
+You will be sharing the road with motor vehicles.
+The motoring public does not always share in your biking enthusiasm.
 Drivers may not know how to react to cyclists.
 Please be aware of vehicles around you.

-Mother Nature and New Jersey road surfaces are not always friendly to us either - both of which we cannot control.
-We will continually monitor the road conditions and pressure the authorities to make appropriate repairs.
-Sometimes our requests fall onto deaf ears, but will will give it our best effort to protect our riders safety.
+Mother Nature and road surfaces are not always friendly please monitor the road conditions and pressure the authorities to make appropriate repairs.

-As you read on, refresh yourself with common sense rules and laws of the roadway.
-Together we can make this a safe (and fun!) ride.
+As you read on, refresh yourself with rules and laws of the roadway.
+Together we can make this a safe and fun ride.

 Communication & Signaling